 Have guests hold up five fingers and put one finger down whenever they’ve done something mentioned.
 The winner can be the person out first or the person out last.

 One of the easiest ways to go through the highlights of a new retiree’s life is to create a trivia game for the group to play together.
 Gather several fun facts from family and friends about your co-worker and create a multiple-choice quiz on some of the most interesting parts of their life.
-You can start from a pre-made trivia game deck like the one below, and tweak it to make it about your friend.
+You can start from a pre-made trivia game template like the one below, and tweak it to make it about your friend.
 Then everyone can join in and answer and get automatically scored.

 If your co-worker has big travel plans after retiring, plan a fun virtual trip to stoke the excitement.
 Woyago hosts a fantastic virtual trip through Paris.
 The virtual event includes tours of popular Parisian sites, wine and cheese tastings, and even fun French-themed trivia.